 Pistoia and its Medieval Legacy

 Today we visit the well-preserved and charming medieval city of Pistoia.
 Located in the foothills of the Apennines, halfway between rivals Pisa and Florence, it inherited Romanesque architecture and Gothic sculpture through the influence of the former, and the best of the Renaissance from its proximity, and eventual conquest by the latter.
-Inside the old walls lie many beautiful secular and religious buildings including Sant’Andrea, housing Giovanni Pisano’s pulpit of St Andrew; the Romanesque church of San Giovanni Fuorcivitas, with its magnificent façade and medieval pulpit, forerunner and inspiration for Pisano’s work; the Romanesque church of San Bartolomeo in Pantano; and the Ospedale del Ceppo, where we view the 16th-century polychrome terracotta frieze by Giovanni della Robbia.
+Inside the old walls lie many beautiful secular and religious buildings including Sant’Andrea, housing Giovanni Pisano’s pulpit of St Andrew; San Giovanni Fuorcivitas, with its magnificent façade and medieval pulpit, forerunner and inspiration for Pisano’s work; San Bartolomeo in Pantano; and the Ospedale del Ceppo, where we view the 16th-century polychrome terracotta frieze by Giovanni della Robbia.
 The Cathedral of San Zeno, with a beautiful Pisan-Romanesque façade, safeguards a lunette of the Madonna and Child between two angels by Andrea della Robbia.
 Inside, the right aisle was once occupied by the Chapel of St. James, built in the mid-12th century to house the relics of Saint James brought from Santiago de Compostela.
 The silver altar of the saint, one of the few complete examples of medieval silver work, can be seen today in the Crucifix Chapel.
 In the evening we dine together at Gli Orti di Via Elisa Restaurant, located near the hotel.
 (Overnight Lucca) BD

 Day 15: Tuesday 25 September, Depart Lucca for Pisa Airport